ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 ```
 Product_cost and product_price columns should be INTEGER type or Decimal rather than TEXT.
 -  To correct it, those columns should be transformed from Text type to Decimal type.
 But they content '$' sign, So we need first to remove this sign, otherwise conversion into DECIMAL or INT will fail
--  Remove '$' sign by remplacing it with space with the following query
+-  Remove '$' sign by remplacing it with space with the following query.
 ```sql
    UPDATE  products
    SET Product_Cost = REPLACE(Product_Cost,'$',' ')